Block 1: June 14-July 2, 2021

-We offer two programs tailored to the age groups: FORTE campers are going into grades 1-2 and FORTISSIMO campers are going into grades 3-4 (through age 10).
+We offer two programs tailored to the age groups: Badgers campers are going into grades 1-2 and Packers campers are going into grades 3-5 (through age 11).
 Each program has a similar structure but is customized by age and interest.
-For example, Forte campers may take a morning visit to an art museum and then return to camp to create their own art.
-The Fortissimo group may tour the museum, meet with an artist to ask questions and then sketch while at the museum.
+For example, Badger campers may take a morning visit to an art museum and then return to camp to create their own art.
+The Packer group may tour the museum, meet with an artist to ask questions and then sketch while at the museum.

 UADC believes strongly in keeping a small student-to-teacher ratio to maximize the individual attention that our students receive.
-Our programs have small group sizes (15 students) with a low teacher to student ratio of 1 to a maximum of 8.
+Our programs have small group sizes (12-15 students depending on age group) with a low teacher to student ratio.
 The unique interest of the group is taken into account when planning learning activities, field trips and guest expert visits.
 An emphasis is placed on inquiry based curriculum, arts enrichment, the building of strong relationships and fun!

 Our first priority is that UADC Summer Camp is a positive experience for children, parents, and staff.
 The UADC staff works closely with parents and other caregivers to accommodate the special needs of any child.
 The UADC Summer Camp program facility is accessible to those with physical disabilities.

 Wisconsin Shares and UW Child Care Tuition Assistance Program (CCTAP) funding are accepted.
 Scholarships are also available for qualifying families.

 Summer camp program hours are 7:15 a.m. – 5:30 p.m.
 Enrichment activities are offered on Mondays, Tuesdays and Thursdays.